According to sources, Meta has issued a Request for Proposal (RFP) to third-party companies to assist in managing stablecoin-based payments.

 Comprehensive Integration: This new payment wallet is expected to be rolled out to all Facebook, Instagram, and WhatsApp users, offering dollar-pegged token payment capabilities.
 This means that Meta's over 3 billion monthly active users will soon be able to enjoy low-cost, instant cross-border settlement services.

-In terms of market competition, Web3 social payments have become a highly contested battleground.
-Elon Musk's social platform X continues to advance its built-in payment plans for its "everything app," while Telegram has already gained a first-mover advantage in crypto payments leveraging the TON ecosystem.
+In terms of market competition, Web3 social payment has become a highly contested battleground.
+Elon Musk's social platform, X, is continuously advancing the built-in payment plans for its "everything app," while Telegram has already seized the initiative in the crypto payment space through its TON ecosystem.

-For Meta, returning to the stablecoin market is not just about lowering traditional bank transaction fees or vying for leadership in social e-commerce; it is also about paving the way for its AI strategy.
-With Meta's aggressive investments in the Llama series of large language models, seamless and instant stablecoin payments will become an indispensable financial foundation for its AI Agent ecosystem.
+For Meta, returning to the stablecoin market is not merely about reducing traditional bank transaction fees or vying for leadership in social e-commerce; it is also about paving the way for its AI strategy.
+Given Meta's aggressive investment in its Llama series of large models, seamless and instant stablecoin payments will serve as an indispensable financial foundation for its AI Agent ecosystem.

 📌 Further Reading: